leeoniya/dump_r.php/README.md

 Using the same `Type` hooks (introduced above) allows you to modify additional aspects of the renderer and iterator.

-**Hide specific nodes based on their properties or path in the hierarchy**
+**Skip specific nodes based on their properties or path in the hierarchy**

 ```php
 // prevent anything keyd under 'xxx' from dumping